Mindfulness-Based Stress Reduction/Mindful Approach to Living

 The central focus of the program is intensive training in formal and informal mindfulness practice and its integration into everyday life.
 Mindfulness is taught through embodiment of the experience and practice.

-Janie Pfeifer Watson has been trained in MBSR through the Center for Mindfulness in UMASS and is working towards certification which takes years to complete.
+Janie Pfeifer Watson has been trained and certified in MBSR through the Center for Mindfulness in UMASS.
 All of our therapists teaching mindfulness have been through the eight-week course of learning how to implement formal practice into her life.

 Adults - Mindful Approach to Living (GI)

 January 30, 2023 to February 27, 2023, 5:30 p.m. to 7:15 p.m.
 THIS IS AN ONLINE/LIVE CLASS.